Audiences for Specialised Film in English Regions

 This website provides datasets, search tools, and data visualisations for researchers, people working in film exhibition and film audience development, as well as students and teachers.
-For detailed guidance see the webpage on ‘How to use the search and data visualisation tools’ and the ‘tutorial videos’.
+For detailed guidance see the webpage on ‘How to use the search and data visualisation tools’ and the ‘Tutorial videos’.

-- 200 in-depth interviews with film audience members in each region explore people’s personal film journeys and how film features within people’s lives, including their relationship with films and film taste, venues, digital platforms, and the meanings they take away from watching different types of film.
+- 200 in-depth interviews with film audience members in each region that explore people’s personal film journeys and how film features within people’s lives, including their relationship with films and film taste, venues, digital platforms, and the meanings they take away from watching different types of film.

 - 16 film-elicitation groups examine the narratives and thematic components of specialised films to better understand the interpretative resources audiences bring to watching film.

 - An analysis of 114 key film policy and industry documents identifies policy and industry trends around specialised films.